blood-rogue/sudoku_solver/README.md

 $ cargo test test_<difficulty>
 ```

-You can find the test boards in the `test/boards` directory.
+You can find the test puzzles in the `test/puzzles` directory.

 ## Inspirations